SamuelCV12/LenguajesFormales/README.md

 - A pair marked in Step 2 is **surely not equivalent** — they already differ with the empty string.
 - Some pairs may need to be checked **multiple times** in Step 3, because a new mark elsewhere can trigger more marks.
 - The algorithm always finishes in a **finite number of steps**, since there is a limited number of possible pairs.
 - Step 4 is a **direct consequence of the theorem** that the algorithm correctly identifies equivalent states.

+---
+## References
+1. **Pdf:**
+   - Explanation of the homework(https://drive.google.com/file/d/1PMJLSE38hAFXtbtLT-21nZ_RKAy_BxE_/view)
+2. **Book**
+   - Kozen, Dexter C. Automata and Computability.
+New York, NY: Springer New York, 1997.
+3. **AI Tools:**
+   - ChatGPT and DeepSeek for code organization and explanation of the minimization algorithm .